How to Solve Mac Booted Into Black Screen Error?

-Nowadays, when computers, phones and tablets becoming faster and more sophisticated, you must be an IT enthusiast to keep up with the technology growth.
-Not a surprise, that a lot of people doesn't have enough time to become one, and even small issues with their Mac may look like a real hardware failure.
-However, in many cases these errors are software related and can be solved without taking your computer to service.
+Not a surprise that a lot of people don't have enough time to become one, and even minor issues with their Mac may look like an actual hardware failure.
+However, these errors are software-related and can be solved without taking your computer to service in many cases.

 Table of Contents:

 - Reset your Mac's PRAM

 The first step you should begin with is resetting your SMC.
 This step may solve many problems caused by the power supply, fans, heat, sleeping problems, and display problems.

 For most Apple laptop models manufactured after 2012, the path to reset SMC is the same, and you should follow these steps:

 1. Shut down the Mac and connect your power adapter.
 In most cases, it will be your MagSafe.

 2. Next, hold down the Shift, Control, Option, and Power buttons altogether for a few seconds.

 3. Finally, release all keys simultaneously, then start your computer in a usual way.

 Macs released in 2012 or earlier owners should look for directions on how to reset SMC here, there you also will find other problems caused by SMC and how to reset it.